denten-books/plain-text/1-chapter.md

 The purpose of this chapter is to locate the object of literary study.
 I mean "object" literally, as a material thing that can be seen and touched.
-This is not a trivial task when it comes to digital literary artifacts.[^ln1-artifact] Device reading happens on screens that refresh theselves at a rate of around 60 cycles per second (Hertz).
+This is not a trivial task when it comes to digital literary artifacts.
+Device reading happens on screens that refresh theselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 We will have to dig deeper to find the text in the machine.
 Furthermore, the search for the literary artifact entails finding spaces of computational literary activity.
 Literary devices are those machines that in themselves constitute a system for textual diffusion.
-They facilitate symbolic exchange and they do so in distinct textual markets or ecosystems.
-The ecosystem of aesthetic discourse is one such market.
+They facilitate symbolic exchange and they do so in diverse textual ecosystems.
+The ecosystem of aesthetic discourse is one such market of exchange.
 But I am interested in others as well.
 The film studio, the hospital, the court house, the university: these are all locations of distinct literary activity.
 They are systems that propagate localized notions of document, style, authorship, value, and canon.

-Both senses of locality, micro and macro, lead us to an archive in the history of literary computing.
-With the above definitions in mind, I will argue that all computing incorporates literary activity, in so far as it participates in the circulation of written texts.
-We can therefore read the device as we would any other form of literature.
-More than "can," I will later argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
-Three devices that have fundamentally changed the nature of the literary encounter (reading and writing), will emerge by the end of the chapter.
+Both senses of locality, micro and macro, lead us to an archive in the history of literary computation.
+With the above definitions in mind, I will also maintain that all computing incorporates literary activity, in so far as it participates in the circulation of written texts.
+We can therefore read the device as we would other forms of literature.
+More than "can," I will argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
+Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of this chapter.

 ## 1.1 Literary Device as Gadget and Technique

+What is a literary device?
 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
 The word "device" contains these meanings as well, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
-"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
 One could write, for example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the implications.
-In which sense ideas resemble (or not) a field?
-The writer could draw our attention to the strangeness of the analogy by mentioning "mowing a verdant field of study," for example, or better yet, by depicting someone in the process of mowing a field while discussing epistemology (or something along these lines).
-The unexpected transference of properties accentuates and renews a familiar image.
-In what sense could one "mow" a "verdant" "field" of ideas?
-Such unusual juxtapositions renew the peculiarity of the initial metaphor.
+In what sense do ideas resemble (or not) a field?
+The poet could further make the metaphor strange.
+One could write "to mow a verdant field of literary study," for example, breaking and exposing the artifice of the initial metaphor.
+Better yet, an artist could depict a fictional character in the act act of mowing a field while discussing the relative merits of Tolstoy and Proust.
+The unexpected transference of properties between fields of study and fields of grass recovers the peculiarity of the initial metaphor.
 The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].

-When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its implicit, inner dynamics.
+When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its inner dynamics.
+Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
+The metaphor shapes one system of conceptual relationships in terms of another [@lakoff_metaphors_1980, 3-14].
+The Russian formalists of the early twentieth century did then have the cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond language analysis.
+One of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
+Such metaphors become machines that transparently convey meaning, and, when habituated, disappear from view.
+The human, who according to a Kantian view of the world, should be actively structuring his or her experience, is now being passively structured by the mechanism.
+Estrangement de-automates the experience [@shklovksy_sborniki_1917,
+@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
+It
+brings agency back to the structuring experience.
+Through defamiliarization, readers discover the governing principles of their action: free to accept some parts of the conceptual transference (the intellectual field *is* vast!) and to reject others (but we will not mow it).

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, makes use of this move consistently and with relentless clinical precision.
 In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies